Getting Started

 The settings icon

-opens the Settings Window, from which you adjust the program settings, such as MIDI Input, Language and other options.
+opens the Settings Window, from which you adjust settings such as MIDI Input and Language.

 The remainings buttons are covered in details in the Toolbar reference page.